 VMware uses the following terminology.
 Understanding these terms can help you plan your strategy for CPU resource allocation.

-- The CPU, or processor, is the component of a computer system that performs the tasks required for computer applications to run.
-The CPU is the primary element that performs the computer functions.
+- The CPU or processor is the component of a computer system that performs the tasks required for computer programs to run, and is the primary element that performs the computer functions.
 CPUs contain cores.

 - CPU Socket

 - A CPU socket is a physical connector on a computer motherboard that connects to a single physical CPU.
 Some motherboards have multiple sockets and can connect multiple multicore processors (CPUs).

 - A core contains a unit containing an L1 cache and functional units needed to run programs.
 Cores can independently run programs or threads.
 One or more cores can exist on a single CPU.

 - An AMD processor corelet is architecturally equivalent to a logical processor.
 Certain future AMD processors contain a number of compute units, each of which has a number of corelets.
 Unlike a traditional processor core, a corelet lacks a complete set of private, dedicated execution resources and shares some execution resources with other corelets such as an L1 instruction cache or a floating-point execution unit.
 AMD refers to corelets as cores, but because these are unlike traditional cores, are referred to as corelets in VMware documentation to make resource sharing more apparent.